warkensoft/laradmin/docs/field-types.md

 The name of the field used in displaying the data from this relationship on indexes.
 For the example above, the `Pages` index will display the `$user->name` field in a column related to each page.

-## Additional Parameters

-Other fields can be declared in the array, and will be passed through for use in the view.
-For example, the `Textarea` field type also supports a `rows` parameter which is used (when given) to define how many rows are shown in the textarea.